SecretsMarket/SecretsExchange/README.md

 Secrets are split into 3 parts so that three validators can see portions but not all of the secret when validating its contents.

+Keep callback contracts are included for Keep integration

 Ideally the owner of the contract is transferred to an Aragon DAO so onlyOwner modifier specifies a group rather than one address for decentralized governance if that is desired by deployer.